raahweng/Simulations/README.md

 ![700x350, nu=9e-6](/fluidsim/demo.png)

-Solution of the Navier Stokes Equations using the Finite Difference method and the Semi-Lagrangian method.
+Numerical solution of the Navier Stokes Equation using the Finite Difference method and the Semi-Lagrangian method.

 ## Fourier Series